• Conservation

 This is a Vermont Center for Ecostudies project to survey for Bicknell’s Thrush.
 This project takes place during June in the White Mountains and Northern New Hampshire.
 Participation requires one morning per route and typically overnight camping.
 Ability to identify high elevation birds by sight and sound, use specific protocol, and possess good physical condition are a must.
 Visit the project webpage for additional information.

 This project studies raptors as an indicator of environmental health.
 There are opportunities to participate as a Counter, in which you will record migrant raptors and can work alongside skilled observers.
 There is also the opportunity for Educators who focus on outreach and support Harris Center Staff.
 This project runs from September to mid-November at the Pack Monadnock Raptor Observatory in Peterborough.
-Ideal participants Should have some familiarity with raptors and ability to identify flying raptors during migration, along with a willingness to learn and an ability to comply with instructions.
+Ideal participants should have some familiarity with raptors and ability to identify flying raptors during migration, along with a willingness to learn and an ability to comply with instructions.
 Email project coordinator Phil Brown for more information.

 Conservation

 NH Audubon’s Conservation Department uses science to inform decisions and actions.
-The range of projects is varied, and are funded by grants, contracts, and private donations.
+The range of projects is varied, and funded by grants, contracts, and private donations.
 Volunteer positions in our Conservation Department will work alongside our Wildlife Biologists to accomplish these projects, from enhancing pollinator habitat in Concord to monitoring wildlife populations in Coos County.
 There are position opportunities both in the field and in our offices within this department.

 For more information on any of the following volunteer opportunities, please contact the volunteer office or go directly to our online volunteer application.